HVAC Maintenance Checklist

 Photo Credit: jblevine2004 / Flickr / CC BY-SA 2.0

-It is essential to check your evaporator coils to make sure they’re in good working condition.
+Check your evaporator coils to make sure they’re in good working condition.
 This is because they absorb the heat from the air in your home to keep it cool.
-So, check them periodically to look out for any signs of rust, corrosion, or damage.
-If you spot something that doesn’t look right, it’s best to call in a professional to get it sorted out.
+So, check them periodically to look for any signs of rust, corrosion, or damage.
+If you spot something that doesn’t look right, it’s best to call an HVAC professional to get it sorted out.

 Check Refrigerant Levels

-HVAC specialists monitor refrigeration weight and pressure of a chiller in order to correctly recharge the unit.
+Monitoring refrigeration weight and pressure of a chiller

 Photo Credit: NAVFAC / Flickr / CC BY 2.0

-If your refrigerant is too low, it won’t be able to cool the air that passes through the evaporator coil.
-To get the system working right again, it’s best to contact a professional to recharge it.
-Don’t try to do it yourself – it’s a job for the pros.
+If your HVAC’s refrigerant is too low, it won’t be able to cool the air that passes through the evaporator coil.
+To get the system working right again, contact an HVAC professional to recharge it.
+Don’t try to do it yourself — this is a job for the expert technicians.

 Clean Your Vents

-Regularly vacuuming your vents is essential and removes dust, dander, and other particles from the air.
+Regularly vacuuming your HVAC’s vents removes dust, dander, and other particles from the air.
 Not only does this keep air circulating properly between rooms, but it also helps to prevent excessive dust buildup.

 Why Does HVAC Maintenance Matter?